 What to Expect

-Our typical program is four to six hours and consists of a progression of activities that include warm-ups, large group games, initiatives, small group challenges, trust activities, and low and high elements.
-Extended, 6-8 hour and multi-day programs are also available.
+Groups have the option to book “Half Day” (3-4 hours) or “Full Day” (6-7 hours) packages depending on group needs and availability.
+Our traditional packages consist of a progression of activities that include large group games, initiatives, small group challenges, trust activities, and low and high elements.
+Customized group options are also available upon request.

 Games and Activities